-Y5 are ‘The Community Champions’ and one of their key roles is to make links with various parts of the community, e.g. other classes, parents, the local area and even international links.
+One of Year 5’s key roles is to make links with various parts of the community, e.g. other classes, parents, the local area and even international links.

 The children have an overall responsibility for weekly recycling within the school.
 In addition to this they are also involved in projects with other year groups, and aim to forge links with the wider community such as raising money for the maternity unit of the Whittington Hospital.